Teaneck Child Custody Lawyer

 - The stability of the child’s life with either or both parents

 - The particular needs of the child

 - In certain cases, the child’s wishes

 This determination comes into play when considering both versions of custody.
 Physical custody determines where the child spends their time while legal custody is the right of a parent to make decisions concerning that child’s upbringing.
 This may include religion, school choice, or extracurricular activities.
 A local child custody attorney can provide more information about the Teaneck laws that cover child custody hearings.

 Examples of Model Child Custody Orders in Teaneck

 The court has considerable power to enact child custody orders that supersede even the wishes of both the child’s parents.
 Additionally, these orders carry the full effect of the law, meaning any parent who violates an order risks not only damaging their relationship with the child but also harsh legal penalties.

 One of the most pressing example of this is determining where the child lives.
 The law places a preference on a joint physical custody arrangement meaning that both parents retain some time where the child lives with them.
 A typical example can be the child living with the mother on weekdays and the father on weekends.

 However, the court may also grant sole physical custody in some situations.
 This means that the child lives only with the custodial parent, but the other parents may still maintain visitation rights.
 Usually, this only applies if there is a history of domestic violence or drug addiction.
-These two versions of custody could also apply to matters regarding legal custody.
+These two versions of custody may also apply to matters regarding legal custody.
 Once again, there is a preference for creating orders that leave decision making in the hands of both parents whenever possible.
-A Teaneck child custody attorney could help propose custody arrangements that are in the best interests of both parent and child.
+A local custody attorney can help propose custody arrangements that are in the best interests of both parent and child.

 Let a Teaneck Child Custody Lawyer Provide Help